-There are few linking routes for pedestrians and cyclists.
+There are also few linking routes for pedestrians and cyclists within the village.
 Traditionally alleyways have not been features within the built-up areas, but the Pelham Way and Wilkin Walk estate developments have improved pedestrian circulation.

-Almost all of those who responded to the CEAG questionnaire use the countryside for walking, cycling or riding, and the majority wanted to see access to the countryside improved by addition of footpaths, cycle paths, bridleways or public open space.
+Almost all of those who responded to the CEAG questionnaire (2003) use the countryside for walking, cycling or riding, and the majority wanted to see access to the countryside improved by addition of footpaths, cycle paths, bridleways or public open space.